addulac/phd/source/13_models.md

 # Latent Variable Models
 \label{sec:network_model}

 Machine Learning can be though of as inferring plausible models to explain observed data.
-A major difficulty of this task is that the data can be consistent with many models and choosing an appropriate models is uncertain.
-Therefore, being able to model the uncertainty play a key role in order to build flexible yet powerful model [@ghahramani15_nature].
+A major difficulty of this task is that the data can be consistent with many models and choosing an appropriate model is uncertain.
+Therefore, being able to represent the uncertainty play a key role in order to build flexible yet powerful model [@ghahramani15_nature].
-For networks analysis, one can think about a clustering task such as the *community detection* for instance; Does the clusters to detect should satisfy the *regular equivalence* or the *structural equivalence*?
+For network analysis, one can think about a clustering task such as the *community detection* for instance; Does the clusters to detect should satisfy the *regular equivalence* or the *structural equivalence*?
 Does the node memberships to clusters should be soft or strict?
 How many clusters should be detected?
-The Answers to those questions can either be known or uncertain and therefore, one should be able to incorporate various kind of prior knowledges and with different level of confidence.
+The Answers to those questions can either be known or uncertain and therefore, one should be able to incorporate various kind of prior knowledge and with different levels of confidence.
-In this direction, a well grounded framework to control the uncertainty is the probability theory and in particular the Bayesian inference, which is the actual learning procedure behind probabilistic models.
+In this direction, a well grounded framework to control the uncertainty is the Bayesian Inference, grounded by the probability theory, and which allows the actual learning procedure behind probabilistic models.

 In this chapter, we introduce the probabilistic framework upon which are based the models studied in this thesis.
-In particular, we expose the key distributions and processes harnessed within the models considered throughout the manuscript, before reviewing the class of latent models used for network analysis and some fundamental result justifying their constructions.
+In particular, we expose the key distributions and processes harnessed within the models considered throughout the manuscript, before reviewing the class of latent variable models used for network analysis and some fundamental result justifying their constructions.

 ## Bayesian inference
 \label{sec:network_inference}

 Bayesian modeling is a probabilistic framework used to formalize causal theory.
-Given a set of observable data $X$, let $\Pi$ be a set of random variables $\Pi$ and $\Omega$ set of hyper-parameters, a Bayesian model defines the conditional relations between those variables whom describe how the data are generated.
-In a nutshell, the generative process consists firstly to generate random parameters from the *prior distribution* $\Pi \sim P(\Pi | \Omega)$, then the data are generated from the *data likelihood distribution* given the parameter $X \sim P(X|\Pi)$.
-The model can be represented as a Directed Acyclic Graph (DAG), called Bayesian Network or just Graphical model, where the conditional relations between the different variables are illustrated in Fig. \ref{fig:bayes_net}.
-The graphical model is a means of expressing the causal relations underlying a model in a visual and synthetic way.
+Given a set of observable data $X$, let $\Pi$ be a set of random variables and $\Omega$ a set of hyper-parameters.
+A Bayesian model defines the conditional relations between those variables whom describe how the data are generated.
+In a nutshell, the generative process consists firstly to generate random parameters from a *prior distribution* $\Pi \sim P(\Pi | \Omega)$, then the data are generated from a *data likelihood distribution* given the parameters such that $X \sim P(X|\Pi)$.
+The model can be represented as a Directed Acyclic Graph (DAG), called a Bayesian Network or Graphical model, where the conditional relations between the different variables are emphasized as illustrated in Fig. \ref{fig:bayes_net}.
+The graphical model is a means of expressing the causal relations underlying a probabilistic model in a visual and synthetic way.

 \begin{figure}[h]
     \centering
     \input{source/figures/draw/bnet.tex}
     \caption{A simple Bayesian network.
-The circled nodes represents random variables, and the non-circled one represent constant generally called hyper-parameter.
+The circled nodes represent random variables, and the non-circled one represent constant generally called hyper-parameters.
 The grey circles represent the observed data and the white circles are for the model parameters.
 The directed edges represent causal relations between the variables.}
     \label{fig:bayes_net}
 \end{figure}